wxsd-sales/wx1-ic-lab-2025/0X-ai-agent-add-to-flow.md

     ![AI Agent Node setup](images/ai-agent-node-setup.png)

-    On the **AGENT** drop-down. menu, choose you the.
-AI Agent that you have created.
-Notice that with the _messageToAgent_ Custom Variable we will be triggering the Agent.
+    On the **AGENT** drop-down. menu, choose the AI Agent that you have created.
+Notice that with the _messageToAgent_ Custom Variable will trigger the Agent.

 ## Working with end customer messages